Java-Archive/javamicroservice.github.io/docs/optionals/cli.md

 }
 ```

-Here's an example implementation that reads in a single property:
+Here is an example implementation that reads in a single property:
 ```java
 public class MyPropertyCmdLineOption implements CmdLineStartupAction {